jvelezmagic/cookiecutter-conda-data-science/README.md

 ## Resulting directory structure

-    ├── tasks.py           <- Invoke with commands like `notebook`
+    ├── tasks.py           <- Invoke with commands like `notebook`.
     ├── README.md          <- The top-level README for developers using this project.
     ├── data
     │   ├── external       <- Data from third party sources.